turingarena/turingarena/docs/evaluation/SEGI.md

 # Submission Evaluation Gateway Interface (SEGI)

-The **Submission Evaluation Gateway Interface (SEGI)** is a protocol to communicate with an evaluator in order to evaluate a submission, inspired by the Common Gateway Interface (CGI) for responding to HTTP requests.
+The **Submission Evaluation Gateway Interface (SEGI)** is a set of conventions used to communicate with an evaluator in order to evaluate a submission.
+It is inspired by the Common Gateway Interface (CGI), used for responding to HTTP requests.

 SEGI is a low-level interface: it is designed to easily integrate evaluators written using different programming languages and technologies,